peterroelants/word_sampling/README.md

 Only standard libraries are used.
 The lines in the corpus are split into tokens with a very simple regular expression.
 More advanced tokenisation can be achieved with the help of the [NLTK library](http://www.nltk.org/).
 Lines are converted to lowercase during tokenisation.

-During parsing a Python dictionary is used to hold the current number of occurrences of each token.
+During parsing, a Python dictionary is used to hold the current number of occurrences of each token.

 ## Alias sampling method